 This strategic plan addresses some of the nine Louisiana State Outcome Goals as shown on Appendix A of this document.
 SUAREC strives to ensure that the mandates of the funding agencies are not compromised.
 Research programs at the Center were peer reviewed by a team of experts from the 1890 Land-Grant Institutions in December 2004.
 The expert team was headed by a senior staff from the USDA/CSREES (now USDA/NIFA).
 In addition, SUAREC Research and Extension Programs were reviewed for compliance with Federal Civil Rights Laws by a senior team from the Civil Rights Office, USDA/NIFA March 31- April 9, 2014.
 The review recommendations were incorporated in the development of the current strategic plan.
+Research and Extension programs were also reviewed April 2018 by USDA/NIFA for compliance.

-In compiling this plan, we studied Louisiana state outcome Goals by using the following documents: Louisiana Vision 20:20; Master Plan for Public Postsecondary Education in Louisiana: 2011 (Revised April, 2012); Annual Review of the Master Plan for Postsecondary Education in Louisiana - 2013, 2014 and 2015; FIRST Louisiana; USDA Strategic Plan 2014-2018; USDA/NIFA Strategic Plan 2014-2018, etc.
+In compiling this plan, we studied Louisiana State Outcome Goals by using the following documents: Louisiana Vision 20:20; Master Plan for Public Postsecondary Education in Louisiana: 2011 (Revised April, 2012); Master Plan for Public Postsecondary Education in Louisiana 2019; Annual Review of the Master Plan 2013, 2014, 2015, 2020, and 2021; FIRST Louisiana; USDA Strategic Plan 2018-2022; and 2022-2026; USDA/NIFA Strategic Plan 2014-2018, etc.

-5. Identification of the primary persons who will benefit from or be significantly affected by each objective within the plan.
+V. Identification of the primary persons who will benefit from or be significantly affected by each objective within the plan.